Reflection-Groups-Network/Reflection-Groups-Network.github.io/about-rgn/index.md

 - the organization of **an annual event** like a workshop, a school or a conference (labelled 'RGN-event' on this site);
 - **promote scientific events** in relation to the RGN aim.

 *RGN is an inclusive network, the above subjects are mentioned for information.
-Please contact us of any subject with a flavour of reflection groups or mirror symmetries.*
+Please contact us to inform us of any subject with a flavour of reflection groups or mirror symmetries.*

 The RGN is born out of discussions in 2012 between Matthew Dyer, Christophe Hohlweg and Vincent Pilaud.